veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

   <img src="images/eyeem-ux-auth.png" alt="EyeEm UX Authentication for logged out users">
 </a>

-<div class="box-notes yellow" style="margin-bottom:20px"><strong>Approximately 15% of users were dropping off</strong> on the Authentication screen.
+<div class="box-notes yellow-background yellow-border" style="margin-bottom:20px"><strong>Approximately 15% of users were dropping off</strong> on the Authentication screen.
 We required logged-out users to log in or create an account before proceeding, but this interruption often disrupted their flow.</div>

 ##### Authentication Modal